 Machine learning promises to solve complex problems for telecommunication operators.
 And machine learning will be much faster, cheaper, and sustain more accuracy than the best human domain experts could ever hope to achieve.
 Using machine learning, from Federos, telecommunication operators gain the ability to predict, identify, and quickly isolate network faults on their network.
-They can detect performance degradiation too, so that the network operations team can qickly restore a full service.
-Using machine learning in telecommunications networks is possible because of the use of high quality datasets, advances in compute processing, and by teaming telco domain experts with data scientists to develop robust machine learning algorithms.
+They can detect performance degradation too, so that the network operations team can quickly restore full service.
+Using machine learning in telecommunications networks is possible because of the use of high-quality datasets, advances in computer processing, and by teaming telco domain experts with data scientists to develop robust machine learning algorithms.

 The future of machine learning and its use in telecommunication service providers will proliferate over the next several years.
-This will be driven by additional use cases that prove the approach to be more cost effective while delivering improved customer experience.
-The biggest barrier to adoption of ML based solutions is cultural beliefs and not the technology itself.
-CSPs considering ML technology should consider working closely with suppliers that have proven use cases and a collaborative approach: Suppliers that will share their domain expertise to avoid wasted and acheive a fast implementation.
+This will be driven by additional use cases that prove the approach to be more cost-effective while delivering an improved customer experience.
+The biggest barrier to the adoption of ML-based solutions is cultural beliefs and not the technology itself.
+CSPs considering ML technology should consider working closely with suppliers that have proven use cases and a collaborative approach: Suppliers that will share their domain expertise to avoid waste and achieve a fast implementation.

 Federos is at the forefront in applying machine learning within the telecommunications industry, and this fully integrated solution delivers the pace required to Assure Business Availability at Scale.